Photo courtesy of Lawrence Causey

 Regular Thursday Meditation 7 - 8:30 PM

 With the exception of the first Thursday of the month, Geshe Jamyang Tsultrim will personally lead guided meditations Thursday evenings at our 7 PM practice.
 The guided meditations, and following discussion periods, will instruct practitioners in the fundamental meditation practices of Shamatha (calming the mind, or one-pointed concentration) and Vipassana (insight into nature of reality and consciousness).
-These are the two essential skills for transforming your mind to uncover your own true and essential nature of infinite wisdom and infinite compassion.
-Progress in these meditation skills will greatly enhance your own satisfaction, contentment and joy in life and consequently greatly benefit your friends, family and associates.
+The Tibetan Buddhist approach to activating our own "Buddha Nature" (our innate capacity for infinite wisdom and compassion) stresses both meditation and study.

 All this instruction is essentially free.
 It will all occur as part of our regular Thursday night practice.
 We will encourage you to become a member of Nalanda Institute and support our activities with regular pledges or at least a weekly "dana" donation at the meditation hall, but those will be donations, not a formal charge.
 Location